fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When the time came for Rebecca to give birth, the firstborn, Esau, came out covered with red hair, as if he were wearing a hairy garment, and his heel was grasped by the hand of Jacob, the secondborn.
 According to Genesis 25, Isaac and Rebecca named the first son Hebrew: Esau.
 The second son they named Jacob (Ya'aqob or Ya'aqov, meaning "heel-catcher", "supplanter", "leg-puller", "he who follows upon the heels of one").

 The boys displayed very different natures as they matured. "... and Esau was a cunning hunter, a man of the field; but Jacob was a simple man, dwelling in tents".
-Moreover, the attitudes of their parents toward them also differed: "And Isaac loved Esau, because he did eat of his venison: but Rebecca loved Jacob."[
+Moreover, the attitudes of their parents toward them also differed: "And Isaac loved Esau, because he did eat of his venison: but Rebecca loved Jacob."

 #### Blessing of Isaac
 As Isaac aged, he became blind and was uncertain when he would die, so he decided to bestow Esau's birthright upon him.
 He requested that Esau go out to the fields with his weapons (quiver and bow) to kill some venison.
 Isaac then requested that Esau make "savory meat" for him out of the venison, according to the way he enjoyed it the most, so that he could eat it and bless Esau.

 Rebecca overheard this conversation.
 It is suggested that she realized prophetically that Isaac's blessings would go to Jacob, since she was told before the twins' birth that the older son would serve the younger.

-The Bible tells the story of how Rebecca and Jфcob deceived blind Isaac to get the blessing instead of Esau.
+The Bible tells the story of how Rebecca and Jacob deceived blind Isaac to get the blessing instead of Esau.
 In the Muslim tradition we believe that Ishak and Yaqub being prophets would not do so.

 </details>